Heritage event fundraising: Festival of Archaeology

 Fortunately, they’ve shown huge resilience, adapting their services to offer online and physical events:

-• Allowing people to donate online, and in person through the Donation Station by GWD
+• Allowing people to donate online, and in person through contactless payment devices by GWD, ensuring a seamless and secure donation process

 • Encouraging visitors to become one of their 2,500 members